Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

-The beach has a real secluded, paradise island feel to it.
-At times it can feel like your own private beach.
+I thought the beach had a real secluded, paradise island feel to it.
+At times it felt like my own private beach.

 On the far end of the beach, you’ll find some large rock formations protruding out from the sea.
 As well as being super impressive, these are a great snorkeling spot (more on that later).

-It’s also great to know that there are outdoor showers located by the beach to wash the sand off yourself before you leave.
+I also noticed that there are several outdoor showers located by the beach to wash the sand off yourself before you leave.
 I used them and they were pretty decent.

 Well don’t just listen to me, here’s what another recent visitor had to say about it:

 You can rent a sun lounger and umbrella at Anse Mamin Beach which costs approximately $33 per lounger for the day.